djvanderlaan/simplermarkdown/vignettes/intro.md

 ## A note about paths and working directories

-tinymarkdown tries to assume as little as possible about possible workflows.
+simplermarkdown tries to assume as little as possible about possible workflows.
 However, this also means that you, the user, are responsible for some things where other packages might make assumtions.
 One of the places where this is the case is for paths and working directories.
 And this is especially